 Research, research, research

 To build a successful employer brand, agencies need to get under the skin of how an organisation works and its people.
 The only way to do this is to dive into the company and conduct market research.
-A good agency will encourage research on the industry and delve into competitors’ employer brands to get a broader idea of the recruitment landscape.
+A good agency will encourage research on the industry and delve into competitors’ employer brands to get a broader idea of the tech recruitment landscape.
 They’ll also conduct interviews or focus groups with employees and candidates to create an authentic employer brand based on perceptions and identify any areas for improvement in your organisation.

 Good employer brand agencies will recognise that it is a time to make a real difference in your organisation, not just change the image you put out into the world.
 Remember, your employees are all potential brand advocates.
 If they are to ‘live’ the new employer brand, then it must be an accurate reflection of your organisational culture and image; inconsistencies will be called out, especially in the age of social media.
 The right agency will know this.
 With the proper research and value proposition, you can begin to build a clear and consistent brand identity, designing messaging and content that promotes your unique employer brand.